 If you walked into a typical public K-12 classroom today, it would not look significantly different from your own classroom 15, 20, or even 30 years ago.
+The challenges that sparked early calls for education reform are still visible today.

 Perhaps the chalkboards would be replaced by whiteboards, and teachers may now have microphones hanging around their necks.
 However, the classroom setup and teaching methods would be very similar: students passively learning from desks in rows facing the front of the room, where the teacher lectures from a state-mandated, standards-based curriculum, focusing on subjects and information likely to be on end-of-year exams.